rstudio/education.rstudio.com/content/blog/2020-02-10-builing-tidy-tools/index.markdown

 Another example of something that can hurt is getting a package started.
-In this case, usethis and devtools really shine!
+This is where usethis and devtools really shine!
 In the first session of the workshop we cover `usethis::create_package()`, `usethis::use_r()`, `devtools::load_all()`, `devtools::check()`, `devtools::document()`, `usethis::use_mit_license()` and `devtools::install()`.
-And that's enough to have a fully functioning package before the moring coffee break!
+And that's enough to have a fully functioning package before the morning coffee break!

-It takes about 20mins to create a package from scratch using this workflow for the first time, but participants then practice this workflow, adding a few extra steps, thoughout the two days.
+It takes about 20mins to create a package from scratch using this workflow for the first time, but participants then practice this workflow, adding a few extra steps, throughout the two days.
 By the end of the workshop
 they have built 3-5 packages from scratch, and hopefully find it a pain-free experience.